 Lafayette is a foodie town, dishing out authentic cuisine with plenty of flavor and without pretension.
 Cajun cuisine was created by French Acadian immigrants in the 1700s who relied on shrimp, crawfish, sausage, rice and a “holy trinity” of green bell pepper, onion and celery.
 Today locals honor this tradition with a gusto, and everyone is invited to the table.
-Restaurants offer kid-friendly experiences and menus that go beyond chicken nuggets and fries, ensuring everyone gets a real taste of Acadiana culture and cuisine.
+Restaurants offer kid-friendly experiences and menus that go beyond chicken nuggets and fries, ensuring everyone gets a real taste of Lafayette culture and cuisine.

-Near the massive climbing trees of Moncus Park, Pete’s bills itself as a family sports bar.
+Further down Johnston Street, Pete’s bills itself as a family sports bar.
 You’ll find Ragin’ Cajun Wings, Debris Fries and a Zydeco Shrimp Wrap as well as blackened red fish and hearty burgers.
 Kids will love the arcade games and the All-Star Shakes—and Pete’s even serves boozy shakes for the grown-ups.